Podshot/TwoTogether/README.md

 4. If you feel your changes improve the game, submit a Pull Request

 ## License
-Podshot (Ben Gothard), retains all rights to distribution and rights.
+Podshot (Ben Gothard), retains all rights including distribution.
 For more information, please see the "No License" section on [this site](http://choosealicense.com/licenses/)